AshishMadhu/AshishMadhu/README.md

 - 💻 A Full-Stack developer who's graduated from youtube, udemy and stackoverflow.

-- 🌭 Self taught programmer since 2017.
+- 🌭 Self taught programmer from 2017.

 - 💬 Ask me about Web and Mobile App development(hybrid apps).

 - ⚡ I've build many projects with Django, DjangoRestFramework, ReactJS, ReactNative, Nw.js, Electron and many more.

-- 💎 Django, ReactJS and Electron are my inifnity stones and I'm prettry powerful.
+- 💎 Django, ReactJS and Electron are my inifnity stones and I'm prettry powerful with those.

 <h1 align="center">I can (honestly)😁: </h1>
 <hr>

 - use HTML, SCSS and JS(ReactJs) for fontend and for mobile apps react-native.

-- use Django and DjangoRestFramework in backend.
+- use  python (Django and DjangoRestFramework) in backend.

 - use framework and packages for fast development:- Django | 10, DjangoRestFramework | 10, ReactJS | 10, ReactNative | 10, Electron | 8, Redux | 8, NW.js | 5, Next.js | 5, Express | 2
 <p align="center">